 By answering these questions, we develop a solid methodology and pave the way for a more detailed study, up to deriving Machine Learning strategies to predict and study the dependencies of integrated WV turbulence in the zenith direction from GNSS ZWD, see, e.g., Pierzyna et al. (2023) in the optical field for the refractivity index.
-In this first contribution, we will introduce a new filtering and estimation strategy to extract and analyze the small-scale variations from ZWD time series.
-We will show how cutoff and strength are related to each other through a high variety of through a various case studies.
+In this first contribution, we will introduce a new filtering and estimation strategy to extract and analyze the smallscale variations from ZWD time series.
+We will show how cutoff and strength are related through various case 60 studies.
 To reach that goal, we have selected five GNSS stations worldwide which correspond to different climates or locations known for local effects such as gravity waves, wind shear, or the vicinity of the ocean.
-We will show Our aim is not to derive climatological conclusions, which would require years of observations, but rather to demonstrate that specific daily and seasonal periodic patterns can be recognized, identified.
-This serves as a first step toward deriving developing more accurate models and prediction strategies, sparking curiosity about these new parameters.
+Our aim is not to derive climatological conclusions, which would require years of observations, but rather to demonstrate that specific daily and seasonal patterns can be identified.
+This serves as a first step toward developing more accurate models and prediction strategies, sparking curiosity about these new parameters.